The Types of Felonies in Oregon Guide

 There are some Class C felonies in Oregon that give an Oregon prosecutor the choice to treat them as similar misdemeanors charges instead.
 These generally relate to drug possession charges.
 If they are treated as misdemeanors, any fine imposed cannot be less than any minimum fine identified by a similar misdemeanor charge.

 If you plead guilty to a Class B felony in Oregon the maximum amount of prison time is 10 years.
-It can also include a fine with the maximum fine amount of $250,000.00.
+It can also include a fine with a maximum fine amount of $250,000.00.

 If you plead guilty to a Class A felony in Oregon you can expect up to 20 years in prison.
 The courts in Oregon can also impose a fine on you at the maximum amount of $375,000.00.